This morning I made a particularly big pot of coffee. I mean huge. The thing was full. The drip machine couldn’t have made anymore in one go.

-Even if you store you beans in an airtight container in a refrigerator the moisture does not do them any favours.
-What’s more you will be surprised how the aroma of other foods get into those beans.
+Even if you store your beans in an airtight container in a refrigerator the moisture does not do them any favors.
+What’s more, you will be surprised how the aroma of other food gets into those beans.

 It’s not worth it.

 Coffee beans are best stored in a cool, dry, place.
 Just keep them in your kitchen cupboard or pantry.